Knee pain: Always think of the hip too!

 - Gait analysis: Abnormalities such as limping or shortened steps provide information about the stress on the hip and knee.

-Imaging procedures
+Imaging Techniques

 - Ultrasound: Particularly useful for visualizing swelling or effusions.

-Therapeutic approaches: Multidisciplinary solutions
+Therapeutic Approaches: Multidisciplinary Solutions

 Conservative treatment

-Surgical procedures
+Surgical Interventions

 - Hip replacement: Replacing the damaged hip joint reduces secondary knee pain.

-Regular exercise
+Regular Exercise

-A balanced training program that combines strength, flexibility and endurance protects both joints.
+A balanced training program that combines strength, flexibility, and endurance protects both joints.

-Ergonomics in everyday life
+Ergonomics in Everyday Life

 Nutrition